Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Cleanup was always the worst bit.
 Once the hunters had gone, they still had to check the whole ship over, room-by-room in case there was any hidden threat.
 That sort of thing really did need armor and experience, so as useful as Thompson was…

-“Wipe yourself down and stay in the rear.
-Watch and learn, okay?”
+"Wipe yourself down and stay in the rear.
+Watch and learn, okay?"

 Thompson nodded earnestly.
 The kid was...well, eager, in a good way.